 “If social media is the cocktail party, then email marketing is the ‘meet up for coffee’.
 The original 1 to 1 channel“.

-The Radicati Group performed a research which revealed interesting results that might surprise you: 196 billion emails are sent in the world daily, and 109 billion of them are business emails.
+The Radicati Group performed research that revealed interesting results that might surprise you: 196 billion emails are sent in the world daily, and 109 billion of them are business emails.
 Numbers speak for themselves, and although you might think that email marketing strategy for gaining more customers and elevating sales might not be that effective, especially with social media and its part in business strategies, the reality is quite the opposite.

-№1 Mistake: The One-fits-all Approach
+#1: The One-fits-all Approach

 Marketing strategies are all about creating relationships with your customers.
-The key point here is that all your customers are different.
-Categorizing your audience into segmented lists is a trick that you should use, as it gives you the opportunity to trigger consumers by behavior and other important factors that make all the difference when it comes to turning your target audience into customers, members or supporters, as the main goal for every business, is conversion.
+The key point and also a problem here is that all your customers are different.
+Categorizing your audience into segmented lists is a trick that you should use.
+As this approach gives you the opportunity to trigger consumers by behavior and other important factors.
+That makes all the difference when it comes to turning your target audience into customers, members or supporters.
+As the main goal for every business, is conversion.

 Consider personalizing your email marketing messages as much as possible.

-№2 Mistake: Automation Equals Offering a Discount
+#2: Automation Equals Offering a Discount

 Offering a discount a couple of hours later after user abandoned cart to revert him to the purchase – that’s mainly how most of the online retailers use email marketing automation.

-№3 Mistake: Emails Don’t Follow Customer Behavior
+#3: Emails Don’t Follow Customer Behavior

 You see a lot of promotional emails, lots of newsletters, etc. That’s the easiest place to start with email marketing so people focus on it.
 Then, you get lots of content around optimizing subject lines, writing better copy, when to send emails, etc. We’re missing the point!

-Segmentation is a key to data-driven email.
+Segmentation is the key to data-driven email.

 Obviously reaching this level of personalization manually is impossible.
 Even a top marketing expert can’t ever analyze such a crushing amount of data to create so many individual campaigns.
 And the solution is an intelligent email marketing automation with Artificial Intelligence engine built in.

 So basically how that works: